My church, St. Thomas the Apostle,

 Catholics believe that the Last Supper, the Crucifixion, and each Mass are spiritually the same event.
 By this mystery, the followers of Jesus, at all times and in all places, from the Apostles to all living Christians everywhere, have the opportunity to be physically present as witnesses to the one, single event of the salvation of mankind by Jesus Christ.

-The following discussion begins with the architecture and furnishing of Catholic churches, the vestments worn by the ministers, the articles used in the ceremonies, the Mass itself, and the ceremony of Baptism.
+The following discussion begins with the architecture and furnishing of Catholic churches, the vestments worn by the ministers, the articles used in the ceremonies, and the Mass.

 Catholic churches reflect the cultures and architecture of their times and places of construction, so they are as varied as the congregations that build them, both externally and internally.
 They range from small humble adobe or wooden cottages to magnificent stone cathedrals.
 Nevertheless, the interior arrangement and furnishings have many similarities that reflect Catholic traditions: